Rules for the 2019 Mason Pre-Season High School Classic

 b.
 Terminate any game in progress.
 Games terminated after one-half of play due to weather will be considered official.

-6. Once the lightning detection system has sounded 3 short beeps or if the severe weather has passed, the Tournament Director and/or Referee Coordinators will be responsible for communicating the “all clear” signal to the referees and any game format changes.
+6. After 30 min without lightning in the area or if the severe weather has passed, the Tournament Director and/or Referee Coordinators will be responsible for communicating the “all clear” signal to the referees and any game format changes.
+This will be signaled by 3 short blasts from the registration tent air horn.

 The Referee Coordinators will also be responsible for communicating to the Referees for subsequent impacted games, any changes to the game format TIES:Ties will not be broken.